aaru-dps/RedBookPlayer/README.md

 * This project is fully sponsored by the [Game Preservation Society](https://www.gamepres.org/en/).

+[OpenAL](https://www.openal.org/) is required to run this application.
+Please install it using the most recent instructions for your operating system of choice.

 ## Default Player Controls

 | Key | Action |